-It was back in March 2019, before Rick and Morty‘s fourth season even aired, that creator Dan Harmon announced he was working on a fifth edition.
-With season four having concluded back in May, work has now begun in earnest on the next batch of episodes, though over marathon Zoom sessions due to the coronavirus pandemic.
+It was back in March 2019, before Rick And Morty‘s fourth season even aired, that creator Dan Harmon announced he was working on a fifth edition.
+With season four having concluded in May 2020, work began in earnest on the next batch of episodes – though over marathon Zoom sessions due to the coronavirus pandemic.

-With a potential new idea for the rollout of episodes, an intriguing early teaser, and some prominent fan theories and leftover Easter eggs to tackle, there’s a lot to sort out in round five.
-Here’s everything we know so far about Rick and Morty season 5.
+With a potential new idea for the rollout of episodes, a handful of trailers, a few prominent fan theories and leftover Easter eggs to tackle, there’s a lot to sort out in round five.
+Here’s everything we know so far about Rick And Morty season five.

-Rick and Morty season 5 release date: when is the new season coming out?
+Rick And Morty season five release date: when is the new season coming out?